 We want to support the next generation of great filmmakers from around the world.
 Specifically, those storytellers that passionate about telling stories about black communities in the U.S. and abroad, from inner city Atlanta, LA, New York, Oakland, Detroit, Chicago, and Milwaukee to Africa, Brazil, and the Caribbean, to Wall Street and the streets of London to the NBA.
-This is our final year in production and we want to make it our best.
-We are really striving to not just get our winner meetings with managers and producers, we really want to get them signed and on their way to a promising career in the arts.

 The black community's stories are as vast and varied as any culture’s and not enough of them are being told so we want to support the artists who are telling them so we can see more of them on the silver screen.
 And yes, we take submissions from artists from around the world of any sex, sexual orientation, or ethnicity, White, Black, Latin, Asian, Arab, and everything in between.
 We believe in, support, and practice creating diversity in the workplace and support artists of all ethnicities.